CaterHatterPillar/make-graph/README.md

 ## Limitations

 * GNU Make expand immediate variables on-sight, so series of immediate assignments are not accurately represented in the graph
-* Single letter variables in assignments are not added to the graph

 ## Tips